vladlpavlov/Pythagoras/README.md

 * **FeatureShower**: Automatic feature generator (COMING SOON)

-* **SelfDrivingRegressor**: Top-performing regression algorithm that does everything for you right out-of-the-box (COMING SOON).
-It requires from your side:
+* **RegressionMage**: Top-performing regression algorithm that does everything for you right out-of-the-box (COMING SOON).
+It requires from its users: no EDA, no data cleaning, no feature engineering, no customisation, and no hyperparameter tuning.
-    * no EDA,
-    * no data cleaning,
-    * no feature engineering,
-    * no customisation,
-    * no hyperparameter tuning.

 ### Tutorials